shikokuchuo/user2024-conference/README.md

 This repository hosts materials prepared for the useR!
 2024 Conference

-- Session: TBD
+- Session: Efficient Programming

-- Date: 8-11 July 2024
+- Date: 9 July 2024

-- Title: Moju-Kapu: How {Mirai} and {Crew} Are Powering the Next Generation of Parallel Computing in R
+- Title: Moju-Kapu: How `mirai` and `crew` Are Powering the Next Generation of Parallel Computing in R

 - Author: Charlie Gao and Will Landau